MSUPhysics482/project2-wood-grilled-lobster/CurrentAssignment.md

-# Paired Project Problem - Planning your project
+## Paired Project Problem

-After reviewing the feedback you received on your project idea, work with your partner to consider the plan for the next 5 weeks.
-In doing this answer  the question: How do you intend to structure the work?
-Explain the details of what will be done and who will be doing what.
-The expectation is that you have written 2-3 paragraphs describing the work and a detailed timeline.
-Where applicable you should also describe the roles and responsbilities of each member of the group at different points in the timeline.
+1. Read the feedback that you received on your figure/models and think about how you and your partner are going to work through these details.
+2. Project work - Provide some sample calculations and figures produced by your code.
+This can be a notebook (Jupyter), but the work needs to be explained inline (i.e., what are you doing and why?).
+This is the work that is the meat of your original contribution.
+It need not be complete yet.
+3. Self-reflection - Think about how the project is going and how you are both contributing.
+Write out a document for the last couple of weeks worth of work inclduing this one that describes: Who did what?
+Hoes does it feel like the contributions for the members of your pair are equal?
+Regarding the project specifically, what questions do you need to answer to continue to move forward and what help do you need from me or others?

+You will turn in both your "notebook" and your self-reflection using the same GitHub repository you started for Project 2. **Make sure that you sync your repository first to get the new feedback!**